-Applications - DNS- SMTP - WWW - SNMP- Security - threats and services - DES- RSA.
+Applications - DNS- SMTP - WWW -SNMP- Security -threats and services - DES- RSA.

-- 1. Trace the flow of information from one node to another node in the network - 2.
+- 1. Understand the flow of information from one node to another node in the network - 2.
 Identify the components required to build different types of networks - 3.
 Understand the functionalities needed for data communication into layers - 4.
 Choose the required functionality at each layer for given application - 5.
-Understand the working principles of various application protocols and fundamentals of security issues and services available
+Investigate the working principles of various application protocols and security issues.